2016 Chevrolet Equinox, 2015 Chicago Auto ShowEnlarge Photo

 Today it seems there is a crossover to meet almost every size and price point — and nearly every manufacturer and brand offers one.
 Head to where compact meets mid-size and you're likely to consider the Chevrolet Equinox and the GMC Terrain.
-In both cases, what you get is plenty of room, outstanding safety scores, and lots of value for the dollar.

 Of the two, the Chevrolet Equinox is the more conservative one, perhaps more likely to appeal to mainstream buyers.
 Its rounded front end gives it an almost whimsical look, and only the distinctive and steeply-raked C-pillar make the Equinox stand out in the crowd.
 The GMC Terrain, on the other hand, looks nothing like its cross-division rival; with doses of testosterone and seriousness, the Terrain pumps up on a more chiseled, chunky look.
 Fenders feature oversized (and oddly squared) flares, and everything about the Terrain says “SUV,” not “crossover.”
 If we were inclined to stereotype, we’d say that female shoppers will be drawn to the Equinox, with male buyers favoring the Terrain.